masasin/linux-utilty-scripts/README.md

 - `extract-cover`: Extract the first page (e.g., cover letter) from a pdf, and save it as `filename_letter.pdf` or specify another suffix.
 - `dcr`: `run` a new docker container if it is not running, or `exec` into the running instance

+## Terminal UIs
+- `convert-images`: Convert images from any format to png, jpeg, webp, or gif.
+Requires ImageMagick to be installed.

 ## Shell functions

 These functions need to be sourced into the `.profile` or `.bashrc` etc.